MoranLiv2006/AutomationFinalProject/README.md

 My name is **Moran Treibochan**, and this is my **automation final  project**.

-I made this project to implement my automation skills that I acquire in the "Full stack automation tester" course I was did. (`By Yoni Flenner`)
+I made this project to implement my automation skills that I acquire in the "Full stack automation tester" course. (`By Yoni Flenner`)

 The project infrastructure was **created from scratch**.